AspNetCoreFromZeroToOverkill/Home/readme.md

 # ASP.NET Core: From Zero to overkill

+---

+## Important note

+Series development was halted.
+For more info, check out [this blog post](https://blog.codingmilitia.com/2020/09/21/shaking-things-up-a-bit-aspf02o-outro/).

+---

 ![logo](https://github.com/AspNetCoreFromZeroToOverkill/Home/blob/master/assets/aspnet-core-from-zero-to-overkill.jpg)

 This is the home repository for the series of videos/posts I'll be making on ASP.NET Core and friends.